 You have fixed the size of your images, but your website is still not as fast at loading as you want.

 The cause of slow loading is either the website itself or possibly the browser of your visitors.
 Luckily, there is another plugin that will help you fix these problems.
 The W3 Total Cache plugin is designed to allow you to attack the speed of your website in a variety of ways.
 It can use caching of the page, database, or website objects.

 This plugin can also allow you to have the website tell the browsers requesting your page to cache the content it receives from you.
 The use of the plugin will require that you try different options that it provides until you get the desired speed.

 You have created some great posts for your website.
 The next is to make the site even better.

-The Google Analytics plugin provides you with a dashboard view of the history of session activity on your website.
-The session data will give you information on the pages visited, the users country, their browser, their computers operating system and much more.
-You now have a tool that will let you improve the reader’s experience on your blog.
+The Google Analytics plugin provides a dashboard view of the session activity on your website.
+The session data will give you information on the pages visited, the user’s country, their browser, their computer operating system, and much more to improve the user experience on your blog.

 Good quality plugins are essential for a successful website.
-The plugins that we have discussed are an excellent start that will give a stable platform that can grow as you gain experience.
-There are more than 50,000 additional plugins at WordPress.org that you can use as your needs grow.
+The plugins that we have discussed are an excellent start that will give you a stable platform that can grow as you gain experience.
+Remember, there are more than 59,000 additional plugins at WordPress.org available for you to use as your needs grow.